-For information about the LETRS course content, please visit the Voyager Sopris Website.
+For more information about LETRS course content, please visit the Voyager Sopris/Lexia Learning website.

 - Dyslexia Information and Other Resources

 From International Dyslexia Association Website (dyslexiaida.org)

 In accordance with the recommendations of the Legislative Task Force on Dyslexia the following guidance was developed to assist LEA’s in screening and supporting students at risk for dyslexia.

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”
 (IDA/NICHD, 2002)

 Structured Literacy refers to programs that contain the following components which are evidentially proven to improve reading skills and are appropriate for all students.